sweetrdf/rdfInterface/README.md

   If for such classes `__toString()` means *just return a string representation which can be nicely printed*, we end up with a semantically inconsistent API which would be better to avoid.

-Because of that let's assume for now the Term should provide a `getValue()` method.
+Because of that let's assume the Term should provide a separate `getValue()` method.

 ### Should Term provide some kind of serialization method?

-While it's tempting to incorporate some kind of serialization into the Term interface it isn't a good idea.
+While it's tempting to incorporate some kind of serialization into the Term interface I think it isn't a good idea.

-The main reason is it breaks separation of the serialization layer.
+The main reason is it breaks separation of the serialization layer (which would at least partially overlap with Term).

-Also as there are dozens of serialization formats and if we implement one, we will quickly want to implement another.
+Also, there are dozens of serialization formats and if we implement one, we will quickly want to implement another.
 Before we realize, the serialization layer will be completely merged with the Term.
 And we would definitely prefer to separate them.